-- Tom Segev.
-Israeli historian and a columnist for the Israeli newspaper Haaretz.
-He is author of the new book "1967: Israel, The War and the Year That Transformed the Middle East."
+- Tom SegevIsraeli historian and a columnist for the Israeli newspaper Ha’aretz.
+He is author of the new book 1967: Israel, The War, and the Year That Transformed the Middle East.

-- Norman Finkelstein.
-Assistant Professor of Political Science at DePaul University.
-His latest book is "Beyond Chutzpah: On the Misuse of Anti-Semitism and the Abuse of History."
+- Norman Finkelsteinassistant professor of political science at DePaul University.
+His latest book is Beyond Chutzpah: On the Misuse of Anti-Semitism and the Abuse of History.

 AMY GOODMAN: As we continue our discussion of Israel and the Occupied Territories, we turn to the words of Palestinian President Mahmoud Abbas.
-Earlier this week he discussed the impact of the 1967 war on the Palestinians.
+Earlier this week, he discussed the impact of the 1967 war on the Palestinians.

-AMY GOODMAN: On Wednesday Israel’s Deputy Premier Shimon Peres claimed Israel did not intend to occupy the West Bank and Gaza in 1967.
+AMY GOODMAN: On Wednesday, Israel’s deputy premier, Shimon Peres, claimed Israel did not intend to occupy the West Bank and Gaza in 1967.

-AMY GOODMAN: To talk more about the Six Day War of 1967, we are joined by three guests.
-Tom Segev is an Israeli historian and columnist for the Israeli newspaper, Haaretz.
-He is the author of the new book 1967: Israel, the War and the Year that Transformed the Middle East.
-The Palestinian doctor and human rights activist Mona El-Farra also joins us here in New York, director of the Gaza Projects for Middle East Children’s Alliance, writes the blog From Gaza with Love.
-She’s just begun her first US speaking tour.
-And,Norman Finkelstein joins us in Chicago, where he’s Professor of Political Science at DePaul University.
+AMY GOODMAN: To talk more about the Six-Day War of 1967, we’re joined by three guests.
+Tom Segev is an Israeli historian and columnist for the Israeli newspaper, Ha’aretz.
+He’s the author of the new book 1967: Israel, the War, and the Year That Transformed the Middle East.
+The Palestinian doctor and human rights activist Mona El-Farra also joins us here in New York, director of the Gaza Projects for Middle East Children’s Alliance, writes the blog “From Gaza, with Love.”
+She’s just begun her first U.S. speaking tour.
+And Norman Finkelstein joins us in Chicago, where he’s a professor of political science at DePaul University.
 His latest book is Beyond Chutzpah: On the Misuse of Anti-Semitism and the Abuse of History.

-We welcome you all to "Democracy Now!".
+We welcome you all to Democracy Now!
 Tom Segev, I’d like to begin with you.
-Um, go back 40 years.
-Tell us what happened this week 40 years ago?
+Go back 40 years.
+Tell us what happened this week 40 years ago.

-TOM SEGEV: It all began when Palestinian terrorists started to penetrate Israel through Syria which caused tension along the Syrian border, that then spread to tension along the Egyptian border.
-Egypt made threats and threatening moves, and Israelis generally believed they were facing a second holocaust.
-There were very, very weak; their society was very weak.
+TOM SEGEV: It all began when Palestinian terrorists started to penetrate Israel through Syria, which caused tension along the Syrian border.
+That then spread to tension along the Egyptian border.
+Egypt made threats and threatening moves, and Israelis genuinely believed that they are facing a second Holocaust.
+There were very, very weak.
+The society was very weak.
 And so I think that war with Egypt, at that time, was inevitable for this reason, because Israelis were too weak not to strike at Egypt.
-But, that was only one week of the three weeks fought that week.
-Um, there was also a war with Jordan and also a war with Syria.
-I think that taking the West Bank and East Jerusalem contradicted Israel’s national interest.
-This is not something I’m saying in hindsight; this is something Israeli policymakers knew at the time, six months prior to the war.
-They had actually concluded it will not be in Israel’s interest to take to West Bank.
-Then comes the day of June 5, 1967: Jordan attacks West Jerusalem, all reason is forgotten.
-And they take East Jerusalem and the West Bank, in contrast to Israel’s national interest, as defined by them six months previously.
+But that was only one of the three weeks fought that week.
+There was also a war with Jordan and also a war with Syria.

+And I think that taking the West Bank and East Jerusalem contradicted Israel’s national interest.
+And it is not something I’m saying in hindsight.
+This is something Israeli policymakers knew at the time, six months prior to the war.
+They had actually concluded that it will not be in Israel’s interest to take to West Bank.
+Comes the day, June 5th, 1967.
+Jordan attacks West Jerusalem.
+All reason is forgotten, and they take East Jerusalem and the West Bank, in contrast to Israel’s national interest, as defined by them six months previously.
 So it’s a completely irrational thing.
-It is about religion, emotion, it’s about 2,000 years of longing for Zion.
-It is not about strategy or national interest.
+It’s about religion.
+It’s about emotion.
+It’s about 2,000 years of longing for Zion.
+It’s not about strategy.
+It’s not about national interest.

 AMY GOODMAN: The role of the United States and Britain at the time?